fatofthelan/TerraformTransitVPC/README.md

 This is my first draft on creating the AWS Transit VPC/Subscribing VPC terraform templates.

-This will create the Transit VPC and Subscribing (Spokes) VPCs as well as create and populate the S3 Bucket used for bootstrapping.
+This will create the Transit VPC and Subscribing (Spokes) VPCs as well as create and populate the S3 Bucket used for bootstrapping the VM-Series firewalls.
-I will get all of this in a github repo, soon.

 To use this terraform template, you will need to do the following:
 - Download and install terraform